LinuxSDA/Ciri-Xkcd-Comic-Downloader/README.md

 ![Relevent XKCD](https://imgs.xkcd.com/comics/code_quality_2.png)

 ###If you don't wish to run script then you can download pre-fetched archive from [here](http://www.insomniacprogrammer.hol.es/xkcd/XKCD_Comics.zip).
-Updated on july 22, 2016.
+Updated on September 22, 2016.